 Academic Departments and Schools at the University of New South Wales are divided into eight academic divisions: Art and Design; Arts and Social SCiences; Built Environment; Business; Engineering; Law; Medicine and Science.

 Courses are available in the below disciplines.
 For detailed instructions on how to find and select courses, and a list of popular courses at UNSW, refer to Step 2 – Get Schooled – of our 6 easy steps to studying abroad.
-You can also refer to the University of New South Wales online course catalog for a listing of all courses, and how to navigate the online catalog.
+You can also refer to our UNSW online course catalog instructions for a listing of all courses, and how to navigate the online catalog.
 Students enroll in 4 subjects per semester (24 UNSW credits), which usually transfers as 15 – 16 U.S. semester credits.

 |Communications & Media||